Sales, Lettings and Block Management

 A refundable tenancy deposit of up to 5 week’s rent.

-A paymanet to alter the tenancy agreement, when requested by the tenant of up to
+A payment to alter the tenancy agreement, when requested by the tenant of up to

-Interest, at a rate of upto 3% above the Bank of England’s base rate, for late payment
+Interest, at a rate of up to 3% above the Bank of England’s base rate, for late payment

 A default fee for the replacement of a lost key or security device.

+Council Tax.
 Other payments, permitted under appropriate legislation, including damages.